Why It Works

 1/2 teaspoon water

-Measure about 1 heaping teaspoon per cube and press the mixture down firmly into the mold.
-Let the cubes sit at room temperature overnight to harden, then remove from molds.
-Store in an airtight container at room temperature for up to two years.
+Measure about 1 heaping teaspoon per cube and press the mixture down firmly into a candy mold (see notes).
+Let cubes sit at room temperature overnight to harden, then remove from molds.
+Store in an airtight container at room temperature for up to 2 years.

 Candy molds or small ice cube tray or cake pan